-Since the FRAME signal is used for parity testing in addition to FIFO syncing and frame boundary assignment, it is mandatory to take some extra steps to avoid device malfunction.
-If FRAME is used to reset the FIFO pointers continuously, the block size must be a multiple of 8 samples (each sample corresponding to 16-bits I and 16-bits Q).
-In addition since FRAME is used in byte-wide input data mode to establish the frame boundary, the parity block must be aligned with the data frame boundaries.
+Since the FRAME signal is used for parity testing in addition to FIFO syncing and frame boundary assignment it is mandatory to take some extra steps to avoid device malfunction.
+If FRAME is used to reset the FIFO pointers continuously, the block size must be a multiple of 8 samples (each sample corresponding to 16-bits A, B, C and D data).
+In addition since FRAME is used to establish the frame boundary, the parity block must be aligned with the data frame boundaries.